-Anya Rader Wallack was appointed Medicaid Director for Rhode Island in October 2015.
-She previously served as Director of HealthSourceRI, Rhode Island’s health insurance exchange.
+Anya Rader Wallack is the Program Director for the Center for Evidence Synthesis in Health at Brown University.
+She served as Medicaid Director for Rhode Island from October 2015 to September 2016 and, before that, served as Director of HealthSourceRI, Rhode Island’s health insurance exchange.

 A native Vermonter, Anya has lived in Rhode Island for the past 16 years.
 Prior to taking the position with HealthSource, she ran her own health policy consulting firm, Arrowhead Health Analytics.
 Her consulting focus was state and federal health policy, including Medicaid policy, the effect of national health reform on states, and health care payment and delivery system reform.
 Her clients have included Governor Peter Shumlin of Vermont, Dartmouth-Hitchcock Health, Fletcher Allen Health Care, the Universal Health Care Foundation of Connecticut, and the National Academy for State Health Policy.

 Anya served as Chair of Vermont’s Green Mountain Care Board from 2011–2013.
 The Board oversees cost control and provider payment innovation in Vermont.
 She also served from 2013–2014 as Chair of the Vermont State Innovation Model (SIM) governing board.